jellyfin/jellyfin-chromecast/CONTRIBUTING.md

 ### Development Environment

-The development environment is setup with editorconfig, Code style is enforced by prettier and eslint for Javascipt/Typescript linting
+The development environment is setup with editorconfig.
+Code style is enforced by prettier and eslint for Javascript/Typescript linting

 -   [editorconfig](https://editorconfig.org/)
 -   [prettier](https://prettier.io/)